 Sure, you can use a password manager, they’re great however have their own issues as well.
 And with this very easy technique you can be your own King or Queen of your passwords.

-Let’s start this process with a simple formula.
+Let’s start this process with a memorable formula.

 You will use this formula over and over.
 This will make it easy to remember your passwords for each log-in.
 It will also help you protect your identity without compromising and disrupting your ability to remain productive.